 5. Do not compete during training

 You should focus on a specific pace.
-Subsequently, test races will hereby experiences easier and easier measured by a lower and lower working heart rate.
+Subsequently, test races will be experienced easier and easier measured by a lower and lower working heart rate.
 Test races should only determine whether the training goes by, as it should in the right direction toward the race, you have as goal.

 6. Training – the easy way

 Start your training as easy as possible to achieve your desired results.
 Many runners believe erroneously that more and harder training automatically leads to better results.
 Some Elite runners and super joggers runs about 150 km per week or more.
-However, as mentioned before it seems like there is not real justification to run more than 130 km / week.
-Additional running quantities have not shown to have positive physiological effects.
+However, as mentioned before it seems like there is no real justification to run more than 130 km/week.
+Additional running quantities have not been shown to have positive physiological effects.
 The ability to run far and fast is also a genetic precondition.

-Some people have an inborn talent to long distance race and probably a great part of slow twitch (type 1) fibers in their muscles.
+Some people have an inborn talent for the long-distance race and probably a great part of slow-twitch (type 1) fibers in their muscles.
 Maybe they have an Oxygen uptake, which corresponds to a fitness rate at 60 without having trained at all.
 Others will find it difficult to achieve an equivalent fitness rate, although they train regularly and hard, but maybe these types are better in sprint disciplines or shorter distances.

 The more and the faster training, the greater is the risk of incurring an overload injury.
 If we blindly pursue a goal and constantly increasing the training volume to achieve this goal, the risk of an injury increases dramatically or you drain /disturbs the brain’s neurotransmitter balance, which can lead to depression.
-In addition, you will also have a high risk of being affected by the over training phenomenon.
+Besides, you will also have a high risk of being affected by the overtraining phenomenon.

-Just to run at the other side of the road can load the body different, because the ground slope hereby changes.
-Variation during running on different surfaces also make the impact on the body less monotonous, likewise with small changes in pace.
+Just to run on the other side of the road can load the body differently, because the ground slope hereby changes.
+Variation during running on different surfaces also makes an impact on the body and less monotonous, likewise with small changes in pace.
 Even beginners should seek variation in pace.
 Switch between walking and running is just one way to vary the pace.
 You can easily vary the pace a little, without making hard interval training.
-Cross training in the Elliptical trainer is also a good alternative.
+Cross-training in the Elliptical trainer is also a good alternative.
 Variation also limits your chances of hitting a plateau or suffering from fatigue or an injury.

 8. Follow a training program